Welcome to the Northwest Amateur Tournament

 Tournament Format: All participants will play 36 holes over the course of the first three days of the tournament (two days of 18 holes played, one day off).
 On Saturday night, a cut is made with top 24 and ties in Championship Flight, followed by six flights with 16 players in each flight.
 The Championship Flight plays 36 holes on the final day (72-hole event) while the other six flights play 18 holes (54-hole event).
 All participants play from the white tee markers, other than Championship Flight plays from the Blue tee markers for the final 36 holes.
 The tournament is not handicapped.

 Tournament Format: All participants will play 36 holes over the course of the first three days of the tournament (two days of 18 holes played, one day off).
 On Saturday night, a cut is made with top 24 and ties in Championship Flight, followed by six flights with 16 players in each flight.
 The Championship Flight plays 36 holes on the final day (72-hole event) while the other six flights play 18 holes (54-hole event).
-All participants play from the white tee markers, other than Championship Flight plays from the blue tee markers for the final 36 holes.
+All participants play from the white tee markers, other than Championship Flight, which will play from the blue tee markers for the final 36 holes.
 The tournament is not handicapped.

 History